PhtRaveller/covid19-ru/README.md

 flask run --reload
 ```

 There are many options to deploy the app, and Heroku is used at the moment (see `Procfile`).
-There are no specifics, which prevent this app to be served by any common mechanism for Flask application.
+There are no specifics, which prevent this app from beaing served by any common mechanism for Flask application.